kitschpatrol/mdat/readme.md

 ## Overview

-This is a CLI tool and library implementing the Markdown Autophagic Template (MDAT) system, which makes it easy to automate the replacement of placeholder comments in Markdown documents with dynamic content from a variety of sources.
-The `mdat` command can also validate the structure and content of the Markdown document based on constraints specified in the expansion rules, and bundles numerous convenient expansion rules for working with `readme.md` files under the `mdat readme` subcommand.
+MDAT is a CLI tool and library that uses HTML comments in Markdown files as placeholders for dynamic content.
+Write a comment like `<!-- title -->`, run `mdat`, and it expands into real content pulled from your project metadata.
+Bundled rules handle common readme sections automatically, and custom rules let you easily extend it to output almost anything.

 <!-- tldraw({src: "assets/mdat-flow.tldr"}) -->